wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 35 His sons shall hear him spoken of with pleasure, and his name shall be mentioned in the song of the virgins.

 36 Where, oh !
-Britain, are now thy mighty admirals ? where thy Nelson ? where the transcendent glory they gained for thee ?
+Britain, are now thy mighty admirals ? where thy Nelson ? where the transcendant glory they gained for thee ?

 37 Alas ! it hath expired upon the waters of Erie before the destroying engines of Perry !